 From customer service to new client contracts, everything is going digital—even selling.
 But in a market that’s been heavily reliant on in-person interactions to drive new business, making connections and nurturing clients can be hard in a virtual selling world.

-After decades of sitting down with clients face-to-face or shaking hands to close a deal, advisors and wholesalers are now looking at a world where selling has transitioned to remote-first communication.
+After decades of sitting down with clients face-to-face or shaking hands to close a deal, advisors and wholesalers in the finance industry are now looking at a world where selling has transitioned to remote-first communication.
 It’s not just that they can’t sit down with clients—it’s that clients don’t want to meet in person anymore.
 The financial services industry is recognizing a digital change that clients have wanted for a long time.

 Video has now taken the place of those sit-down meetings a lot of the time in the finance industry.
 We can still be face-to-face with video, look our clients in the eye, and connect with them safely and securely.
 It enables us to build trust—and trust stands at the heart of client relationships across many, if not all, sectors of the financial services industry.